 Bloated HR tools like Success Factors are not the answer and were not built with a manager in mind.

 I’ve developed a system that has helped me motivate and retain team members for my startup, Greenhorn Connect, and as product manager at KISSmetrics.
 I’ve learned these techniques from talking to great leaders at startups and publicly traded companies, as well as reading many books on the subject.
-If you’d like to learn more, sign up below:
+If you’d like to learn more, sign up for Lighthouse: